pablomesenn/Caso-2-Diseno-de-Software/README.md

 - Generated automated tasks
 Interfaces with the service layer

-##### How do object design patterns interact with requests or any other triger
+##### How do object design patterns interact with requests or any other trigger

 1. Factory Pattern
     Used in the Repository layer to dynamically create appropriate repository instances and triggered during request handling to select the correct data source
+    Classes: `RepositoryFactory` Creates and returns repository implementations such as `PostgresUserRepository`.
+This allows the system to switch between data sources or configurations dynamically.
 2. Repository Pattern
     Abstracts data source operations behind interfaces.
-Allows handlers/services to work with data without knowing storage details
+Allows handlers/services to work with data without knowing storage details. this separation is key for integrating GraphQL resolvers and REST endpoints without duplicating logic.
+    Classes: `UserRepository` (interface) and corresponding implementations gets and creates.

 3. Template Method Pattern
-    Evident in the BaseHandler abstract class, defines the skeleton of request handling while allowing subclasses to override specific steps
+    Provides a consistent structure for request processing (e.g., authentication → validation → execution → response formatting).Evident in the `BaseHandler` abstract class, defines the skeleton of request handling while allowing subclasses to override specific steps
+      Classes: `BaseHandler` (abstract), extend BaseHandler and implement specific behavior `RestHandler` and `GraphQLHandler` extend BaseHandler, and implement specific request types like HTTP methods vs GraphQL queries/mutations.
 4. Strategy Pattern
     Applied to middleware components, allowing different processing strategies to be applied to requests and supports both optional and mandatory middleware
+    Classes: `MiddlewareStrategy` (interface) it is a contract for all middleware logic.
+              `AuthenticationMiddleware` and `LoggingMiddleware`, or any individual strategies that can be applied independently or in combination.
+              `RequestProcessor`: Executes a chain of middleware strategies before reaching the handler.
+Useful for both REST routes and GraphQL resolvers.
 5. Dependency Injection
     Services receive repositories through construction.
-Handlers receive services through construction, and facilitates testing and loose coupling
+Handlers receive services through construction, and facilitates testing and loose coupling.
+    Classes: `UserService` receives a UserRepository (like `PostgresUserRepository`) through its constructor.
 6. Event-Driven Pattern
-    After handling synchronous aspects of requests, events are published via Google Cloud Pub/Sub These events trigger asynchronous processing for time-consuming operations
+    After handling synchronous aspects of requests, events are published via Google Cloud Pub/Sub These events trigger asynchronous processing for time-consuming operations.
+    Classes:  `EventPublisher` publishes events like `UserSignedUpEvent` after business logic executes.
+              `VoiceCommandService` triggers events when AI commands are processed, decoupling immediate request handling from secondary actions.
 7. Pub/Sub Pattern
-    When certain actions are triggered (like task recording), multiple subscribers can react Allows for extensibility without modifying existing code
+    When certain actions are triggered (like task recording), multiple subscribers can react.
+    Allows for extensibility without modifying existing code
+    Classes:  `PubSubClient`: Encapsulates publishing logic to Google Cloud Pub/Sub.
+              `NotificationSubscriber`: Reacts to domain events like UserSignedUpEvent, sending notifications via Google Cloud Messaging.
+              `AnalyticsSubscriber`: Responds to events such as `TaskCompletedEvent`, sending data to Google Cloud Storage or BigQuery for further analysis.

 This architecture provides a clean separation of concerns, enables efficient request handling, and maintains flexibility for future growth while keeping the system manageable for the current team size and development stage.